-- chopped ham or ham from the meaty bone
+- chopped leftover ham or ham from the meaty bone

 - Salt to taste

-Wash the navy beans and pick them over.
-Discard any damaged or malformed beans and look for small stones and malformed beans.
+- Wash the navy beans and pick them over.
+Discard any damaged or malformed beans and look for small stones.
 Pour the beans into a large bowl or pot and add 2 quarts of boiling water.
 Let beans soak for a 2 to 4 hours.*

-Add chopped onions and celery to the pot.
+- Add the chopped onions, celery, and bay leaves to the pot.

-Add enough water to make about 1 gallon.
+- Add enough water or vegetable stock to make about 1 gallon.
 Add the ham meat back to the pot.
 Taste the broth and add salt and pepper, as needed.
 Cook about 30 minutes to 1 hour longer.